In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

 These stop the first trip out the feed and then serve as a dead-stop for small head operated movement of the tool to complete the cut.
 The stop bars are indexed by hand to synchronise with the indexing of the tool.

-The tools are mounted on the tool post and correct heights are adjusted by using rocking or parking piece.
+The tools are mounted on the tool post and correct heights are adjusted by using a rocking or parking piece.

-In a capstan lathe, the turret saddle bridges the gap between two bed-ways, and the top face is accurately machined to provide a bearing surface for the auxiliary slide.
+In a capstan lathe, the turret saddle bridges the gap between two bed-ways.
+And the top face is accurately machined to provide a bearing surface for the auxiliary slide.
 The saddle is adjusted on lathe bed-ways and clamped at the desired position.
 The hexagonal turret is mounted on the auxiliary slide.

 In a turret is directly mounted on the top of the saddle and any movement of the turret is affected by the movement of the saddle.
 The movement of the turret may be effected by hand or power.
 The turret is a hexagonally shaped tool holder intended for holding six or more tools.